 - As protests took place across the nation following the death of George Floyd, claims surfaced online that animals at the Chicago Lincoln Park Zoo escaped and roamed the streets after an alleged break-in.

-- A photo falsely shows the Lincoln memorial covered in graffiti, vandalized.
-“The only vandalism at the Lincoln Memorial was graffiti at the bottom of the steps at street level, far away from the statue,” Mike Litterst, chief of communications for the National Mall and Memorial Parks, said.
+- A photo falsely shows the Lincoln Memorial covered in graffiti.
+“The only vandalism at the Lincoln Memorial was graffiti at the bottom of the steps at street level, far away from the statue,” said Mike Litterst, chief of communications for the National Mall and Memorial Parks.

 - A conservative news website published a story with a misleading headline: “NPR Wants People to Burn Books Written By White People.”
 The NPR story says nothing about book burning.
 Instead, it implores white people to examine their bookshelves and see if they are only reading authors that look like them.

-- Public service announcement warns of a white supremacist who has been shooting at black people at traffic lights.
+- A public service announcement warns of a white supremacist who has been shooting at Black people at traffic lights.
 He drives a white truck and was last seen in Mesa, Arizona.
-The AP found that state and local police officials in Arizona as well as organizations that track violence by white supremacists said they received no reports of a gunman targeting black motorists in Mesa, surrounding cities or elsewhere in the state last week.
+The AP found that state and local police officials in Arizona as well as organizations that track violence by white supremacists said they received no reports of a gunman targeting Black motorists in Mesa, surrounding cities or elsewhere in the state last week.
 The Arizona ACLU and Southern Poverty Law Center said that they also did not receive reports of the shooter.